Last Updated on March 21, 2021 by Shaun Snapp

 Home24 has had major fulfillment issues, as is shown in the following TrustPilot score.

-On TrustRadius 43% of Home24’s ratings are poor or bad.
-Hold off judgment for a moment, as we later were to discover something else we did not expect to that calls the percentages listed here for each category into question.
+On TrustRadius, 43% of Home24’s ratings are poor or bad.
+Hold off judgment for a moment, as we later discovered something else we did not expect to that calls the percentages listed here for each category into question.

 A sampling of the issues includes the following.